 N-5f Noise Ordinance.
-The City of Arcata shall develop and adopt ~~and enforce~~ its City-wide noise ordinance.
-The ordinance shall contain noise level criteria consistent with the criteria contained within the noise element.
+The City of Arcata shall enforce its citywide noise ordinance.
 The City shall periodically review and update its noise ordinance.

-6.6 IMPLEMENTATION MEASURES
+6.2.3 IMPLEMENTATION MEASURES

-IMPLEMENTATION MEASURE RESPONSIBLE PARTY TIME FRAME N - 1 Citywide and downtown noise ordinances Adopt a citywide noise ordinance to protect public health, safety, welfare, and quiet by reducing existing noise levels and prohibiting the generation of loud noise from new sources.
-Amend the existing downtown noise ordinance to be consistent with Noise Element standards.
-Police Department Year 1 N - 2 Noise Control Manual Maintain and apply a Noise Control Manual that contains techniques for soundproofing new structures and muffling equipment and motors; promotes use of acoustic materials, barriers and setbacks; and requires acoustic analysis to determine potential noise impacts.
-Community Development Department/ Planning Commission Year 1 N - 3 Education programs The City shall maintain current information about noise monitoring and attenuation techniques effective in identifying and reducing noise.
-Community Development Dept. Ongoing N - 4 Record of noise complaints and enforcement The Arcata Police Department shall maintain a record of noise complaints for which they receive and to which they respond .
+IMPLEMENTATION MEASURE RESPONSIBLE PARTY TIME FRAME N-1 Education programs The City shall maintain current information about noise monitoring and attenuation techniques effective in identifying and reducing noise.
+Community Development Dept. Ongoing N-2 Noise complaints and enforcement The Arcata Police Department shall maintain a record of noise complaints for which they receive and to which they respond.
 The Community Development Department and Code Enforcement Division shall cooperate to address noise complaints related to land use matters as determined necessary by the Community Development Director and Chief of Police, using progressive enforcement starting with mediation.
-Arcata Police Dept., Community Development Department, Engineering Department- Ongoing N - 5 Noise reduction inquiry procedure The City recognizes that many noise issues can be resolved before they get to the complaint stage, if there is a procedure for airing the issue with an impartial third party.
+Arcata Police Dept, Community Development Department, Engineering Department Ongoing N-3 Noise Ordinance Assessment and Update Review and update the City's Noise ordinance to implement Mitigation Measures NOI-1, NOI-2, NOI-3, and NOI-4 of the General Plan EIR.
 Community Development Dept. Year 1